SolntsevDaniil/Sort.JS/README.md

 # Sort.js
 Small js-library made in prototype-oriented style that allows you to sort arrays in order from the smallest to  the largest value.
-Consist of 4 types of sorting functions.
+Consist of 4 types of sorting functions: Bubble Sort, Selction Sort, Insertion Sort and Shaker Sort.

 ## Example